 Roles as they relate to competencies, with the goal of making sure that each role relates to at least one competency that would be required of Maryland CHWs were discussed.
 Many of the apparent differences in competencies between states are largely the result of changes in ordering or in the way roles are grouped together to form individual competencies.
 As part of the competency discussion, CHW programs in Maryland were asked to submit curricula in use for CHW training.
 This exercise showed that Maryland's existing programs align well with the competencies in use in other states.
-There was also a presentation on curriculum comparisons by state: whether certification is required, what is the education prerequisite, and training requirements (South Carolina, Michigan, Massachusetts, Texas, Ohio, New York, Minnesota).
+There was also a presentation on curriculum comparisons by state: whether certification is required, what is the education prerequisite, and training requirements (South Carolina, Michigan, Massachusetts, Texas, Ohio, New York, and Minnesota).

 In meeting six, the list of Maryland competencies was reviewed and there was a discussion about which competencies were added as a reflection of discussion at the last meeting.
 There was also a presentation on CHW Competency Curriculum/Course Content Crosswalk.
 The presentation compared the competencies and number of hours as required by South Carolina, Michigan, Massachusetts, Texas, Ohio, New York and Minnesota.
 Lastly, there was a discussion around the landscape of where Maryland programs are in relation to the competencies that the Workgroup has selected.
-Specific programs reviewed include: Project Heal, the Eastern Shore Area Health Education Center, Western Maryland Area Health Education Center, Institute for Public Health Innovation, Healthy Start Baltimore, Sisters Together and Reaching, Inc., Prince Georges' Health Enterprise Zone, Montgomery County Latino Health Initiative, and Holy Cross Health.
+Specific programs reviewed include: Project Heal, the Eastern Shore Area Health Education Center, Western Maryland Area Health Education Center, Institute for Public Health Innovation, Healthy Start Baltimore, Sisters Together and Reaching, Inc., and Prince Georges' Health Enterprise Zone.
 This crosswalk is presented in Appendix 4.

 During meeting seven, there was a discussion about CHW training, grandfathering, and certification requirements.
 There was a crosswalk presentation on these requirements, comparing South Carolina, Massachusetts, Texas, Ohio, New York, Minnesota and New Mexico.
 This crosswalk is presented in Appendix 5.
 It was noted that the average number of training hours in existing Maryland programs is somewhat less than other states.
-The workgroup came to an agreement on several matters: Maryland needs to offer certification for CHWs, the Board of Nursing should not be the overseeing body; certification should be of programs, not individuals, therefore those completing a certified training program would be eligible to be certified as CHWs; and a combination of hours and competencies would be required for grandfathering eligibility (80 hours of training and 4000 hours of work experience).
+The workgroup came to an agreement on several matters: Maryland needs to offer certification for CHWs; certification should be of programs, not individuals, therefore those completing a certified training program would be eligible to be certified as CHWs; and a combination of hours and competencies would be required for grandfathering eligibility (80 hours of training and 4,000 hours of work experience).
+In the discussion of a certification body, a majority of Workgroup members felt that this body should not be the Board of Nursing, although this point was not put to a vote.
 Workgroup members also presented a proposed alternative set of competencies and roles, presented in Appendix 6.
 These were discussed but a vote on approving them was not held.